marcus67/little_brother/README.md

 Time extension can even extend into the next day making long night session possible.
 However, any computer time actually spent during a time extension will contribute to the overall time played in the course of a day.

-*   There is a Docker image available (currently for the client only) which makes it really easy to run a client on a Linux host with a Docker daemon available.

 *   The application uses voice generation to inform the user over impending logouts.
 Also, these spoken messages are internationalized.
 Optionally, users can be notified using four different popup tools.
 Note that this functionality of the `LittleBrother` application has been replaced by the `LittleBrotherTaskbar.`